 Nestled in the Sirinat National Park, Naithonburi Beach Resort is a one-of-a-kind hideaway where the mountains meet the sea.
-You may wake up to outdoor yoga against the mountain backdrop, spend an afternoon indulging in a massage, and get lost within the scenic sunset
+You may wake up to outdoor yoga against the mountain backdrop, spend an afternoon indulging in a massage, and get lost in the scenic sunset

-The resort has two beautiful pools which one has its beach, it's great to spend the day at the cozy beach reading a book or go kayaking at the blue lagoon.
+The resort has two beautiful pools and one has its beach, it's great to spend the day at the cozy beach reading a book or go kayaking at the blue lagoon.
 Behind the pool, you can find a peaceful garden where you can go for yoga classes or book a massage.
 For the sports enthusiast, it has a fitness room and also a gaming room for playing games.